lepture/shibuya/docs/extensions/sphinx-tabs.rst

+.. _sphinx-tabs:

 sphinx-tabs
 ===========

-`sphinx-tabs <https://github.com/executablebooks/sphinx-tabs>`_ is an extension maintained by Executable Books.
+sphinx-tab is an extension maintained by Executable Books.
 This extension can create tabbed content.

 **Documentation**: https://sphinx-tabs.readthedocs.io/